Jean jacket: History

 The first recorded denim jacket is part of the collection of the German Historical Commission of the Rhineland (Stiftung Historische Kommission für die Rheinlande 1789–1815) and dates back to 1805 or 1810.
-In the United States the first recorded denim jacket is from about 1880, produced by German businessman Levi Strauss approximately ten years after he had begun selling jeans with copper rivets as a new type of work apparel intended for use by cowboys, miners, and railroad workers.
+In the United States the first recorded denim jacket is from about 1880, produced by German-born Jewish-American businessman Levi Strauss approximately ten years after he had begun selling jeans with copper rivets as a new type of work apparel intended for use by cowboys, miners, and railroad workers.
 Levi Strauss & Co. then introduced the "Type I" jacket, then known as the 506XX, in 1905.
 The Type I featured a boxy fit, a single chest pocket, and a rear buckle cinch.
 In 1953, Levi's reworked the Type I into what became known as the "Type II", which featured two symmetrical chest pockets and side adjuster tabs in place of the cinch.
 The "Type III" denim jacket was introduced by Levi's in 1962 (Note: Levi Strauss & Co. reports an introduction date of 1967, while the Wall Street Journal claims 1961, and Complex cites 1962.) and was designed by Jack Lucier.
 It has been described as the Denim jacket "to rule them all".
 Also known as "the trucker jacket", design elements of the Type III include a more tapered style than its predecessors, welt hand pockets, and bar tacks which hold down chest pocket and sleeve openings.

 In 2014, Google collaborated with Levi Strauss & Co. to develop a "connected" denim jacket described by Wired as the "denim jacket of the future".
-The underlying technology, named "Jacquard," encompassed a processor, a built-in battery, and a special yarn that gave the bottom of the arm a pseudo-touchscreen functionality.
+The underlying technology, named "Jacquard", encompassed a processor, a built-in battery, and a special yarn that gave the bottom of the arm a pseudo-touchscreen functionality.
 The same year, New York Fashion Week featured several denim jackets, with The Guardian predicting that the denim jacket would "be everywhere in 2018".
 A second version of the Jacquard jacket, featuring an appearance closer to jackets without the technology as well as a lower price, was released in late 2019.

 In addition to Levi Strauss & Co., companies designing denim jackets have included Wrangler, Calvin Klein, Tom Ford, Gucci, and Dior, among others.

 A woman models a denim jacket.